-INSTALLING THE STOPPER ASSEMBLY.
+INSTALLING THE STOPPER ASSEMBLY

-- 1) Using a modeling knife, carefully cut off the rear portion of one of the 3 nylon tubes leaving 1/2" protruding from the rear of the stopper.
-This will be the fuel pick up tube. - 2) Using a modeling knife, cut one length of silicon fuel line.
+- off the rear portion of one of the 3 nylon tubes leaving 1/2" protruding from the rear of the stopper.
+This will be the fuel pick up tube. - ⇒ 2) Using a modeling knife, cut one length of silicon fuel line.
 Connect one end of the line to the weighted fuel pickup and the other end to the nylon pickup tube. - 3) Carefully bend the second nylon tube up at a 45° angle.
 This tube is the vent tube.
 To set the angle of the vent tube use a lighter or heat gun to heat the tube (do not melt the tube).

-Important: When the stopper assembly is installed in the tank, the top of the vent tube should rest just below the top surface of the tank.
+When the stopper assembly is installed in the tank, the top of the vent tube should rest just below the top surface of the tank.
 It should not touch the top of the tank.

-- 4) Test fit the stopper assembly into the tank.
+⇒ 4) Test fit the stopper assembly into the tank.
 It may be necessary to remove some of the flashing around the tank opening using a modeling knife.
-If flashing is present, make sure none falls into the tank. - 5) With the stopper assembly in place, the weighted pickup should rest away from the rear of the tank and move freely inside the tank.
+If flashing is present, make sure none falls into the tank.

+- ⇔ 5) With the stopper assembly in place, the weighted pickup should rest away from the rear of the tank and move freely inside the tank.
 The top of the vent tube should rest just below the top of the tank.
-It should not touch the top of the tank. - 6) When satisfied with the alignment of the stopper assembly tighten the 3mm x 20mm machine screw until the rubber stopper expands and seals the tank opening.
+It should not touch the top of the tank. - © 6) When satisfied with the alignment of the stopper assembly tighten the 3mm x 20mm machine screw until the rubber stopper expands and seals the tank opening.
 Do not overtighten the assembly as this could cause the tank to split.

-Attach the silicone fuel and pressure pipes to the tank.
-The lower pipe is the 'feed' and the upper two the 'pressure and fill'.
-The fill pipe is the next pipe.
+Attach the silicone fuel, feed and pressure pipe to the tank.
+The lower pipe is the 'feed' and the upper is the 'pressure'.
+The silicone fuel pipe is the next of feed pipe.